irivinti-gayathri/Api/README.md

-# Api
+# Creating an API using Express Module
-Creating an api using Express module in node js
+Express is a back-end web application framework of node js, and with the help of express, we can create an API very easily.